jaredhoberock/thrust-workshop/fun_with_points/README.md

 Fun with Points!
 ================

 Have you ever wondered how to build programs that run on parallel processors like GPUs?
-It turns out it's easy if you're __thinking parallel__.
+It turns out it's easy if you __think parallel__.

 In this post, we'll become familiar with algorithms such as `transform`, `sort`, and `reduce` to implement common parallel operations such as map and histogram construction.
 And they'll run on the GPU.